 PRIORITY & AIM OBJECTIVES CORPORATE KPI 1.
 ACTIVE PEOPLE To deliver quality sporting opportunities within our communities, in order to increase the number of people participating in sport and physical recreation (especially among under-represented groups) on a sustained and lifelong basis.
 1a To increase the number of people participating in sport and physical recreation.
-1.1 The total number of people participating in sport and physical recreation in the last 12 months.
+The total number of people participating in sport and physical recreation in the last 12 months.
 2. SUCCESSFUL ATHLETES To develop a world leading high performance system to enable NI's most talented athletes to prepare and compete internationally.
 2a To increase the number of athletes with improved sporting performance.
 2.1 The number of medals won by Sport Northern Ireland funded athletes aged 16 and over in Commonwealth, World/ European and Olympic and Paralympic level.
 3. QUALITY FACILITIES To develop new and improved sporting facilities which are safe, comfortable, accessible for all and sustainable that meet the specification and strategic needs across sports and across NI.
-3a To develop and improve the safety, comfort and access at NI's major sporting venues including regional sports stadiums.3b To address NI's facilities deficit identified within Bridging the Gap.
+3a To develop and improve the safety, comfort and access at NI's major sporting venues.3b To address NI's facilities deficit identified within Bridging the Gap.
 3.1 The number of new and improved sports facilities developed across NI to address the facilities deficit identified within Bridging the Gap.
 4. ENABLED PARTNERS To further strengthen the capacity of our sporting partners to ensure they are 'fit for purpose' and in a position to develop the sporting infrastructure of NI.
 4a To increase the number of Sport Northern Ireland funded governing bodies and sporting organisations attaining a reasonable level of assurance through a governance audit.
 4b To deliver Sport Northern Ireland's junior sports club accreditation programme, Clubmark NI.
 4.1 The number of governing bodies attaining a satisfactory level of assurance through a Sport Northern Ireland governance audit.
-The total number of funded governing bodies and other organisations implementing effective systems for the development of coaching.
 5. A COMPETENT SPORTING WORKFORCE To develop a skilled and competent coaching workforce that meets the needs of participation and performance pathways.
 5a To increase the number of governing bodies with coaching plans aligned to the UK or all Ireland systems.
 5.1 The total number of funded governing bodies and other organisations implementing effective systems for the development of coaching.
 6. A TRUSTED AND EFFECTIVE LEADER To provide strategic leadership and continue to develop and empower our staff to provide high quality expertise for our partners.
 6a To spend Sport Northern Ireland's total budget allocation from both National Lottery and Exchequer sources.
-6.1 The total consumption by Sport Northern Ireland of the Lottery and Exchequer annual accounts, based on revised allocation letters due to in-year monitoring changes.
+6.1 The total consumption by Sport Northern Ireland on the Exchequer budget, based on revised allocation letters due to in-year monitoring round changes.